 Compatibility: PC, Console compatibility requires USB adapter | Max Rotation: 1080 degrees | Force Feedback: Yes | Pedals Included: No | Buttons: 15 | Expandable: Yes

-The ‘elite’ part of its name isn’t just for show, it goes without saying; the build quality is made to last a lifetime and the wheel’s force feedback is pretty phenomenal.
+The ‘elite’ part of its name isn’t just for show, it goes without saying that the build quality is made to last a lifetime and the wheel’s force feedback is pretty phenomenal.

 Another nice part of this high-quality wheel and base is the fact that Fanatec ships out a high-quality clamp as standard, so you can set it up to be as permanent or temporary as you want.

-It’s always nice to take a wheel with you to a friend’s house to do some racing, so the fact that this elite piece of kit actually caters to this fun, exciting aspect has a nod towards Fanatec as a brand that gets sim racers.
+It’s always nice to take a wheel with you to a friend’s house to do some racing, so the fact that this elite piece of kit actually caters to this fun, exciting aspect is a nod towards Fanatec as a high-quality brand.

 The wheel itself is firm and weighty to the touch, which only adds to the satisfaction of inputting every turn.
 If you compare this, one of Fanatec’s supposed lower-level products, to the ThrustMaster T300, you just can’t beat the metal-based wheel rim of the CSL Elite in terms of realism!

 The shifter paddles have been made with magnetic technology, so every click/shift feels weighty.
-A small screen at the top of the wheel rim itself can also be programed to showcase data such as track temps, tire degradation and more which keep the driving experience as comprehensive and neat as can be.
+A small screen at the top of the wheel rim itself can also be programmed to showcase data such as track temps, tire degradation, and more which keep the driving experience as comprehensive and neat as can be.

 For the price, you’ll be receiving a wheel that can be used all the way up to Esports sim racing levels and everywhere in-between.
 It has the feeling of something used by professionals and the fact that you can enjoy this from the comfort of your own home will never get old.